benjymous/annotations/sandman/sandman.24.md

 portion of the mythology of Order and Chaos was established by Martin Pasko in Dr. Fate, then completely abrogated by JM deMatteis.
 Barbara Kesel, Keith Giffen, Paul Kupperburg, William Messner-Loebs, and Grant Morrison have also c ontributed in comics.
-Michael Moorcock, the fantasy writer, may have been the originator of the concept, or he may merely have greatly influenced the comic writers.)
+DC's Lords of Order and Chaos go back to More Fun Comics#55 (first appearance of Doctor Fate).
 The script suggests blurred photocopies of fractal images for panels representing Chaos, which I don't think Kelley used.
 We may note, however, that Chaos appears to be Order as seen through a funhouse mirror.